PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 </p>

 - If you do not see this message, your Spike Prime is not connected.
 Restart the server by hitting control+c and running &quot;node server&quot; again.
 If you still do not see this message, double check your connections and restart the Spike Prime.
-- If you see the motor ports printed to the terminal, your Spike Prime has connected properly.
+- If you see the motor ports printed to the Terminal, your Spike Prime has connected properly.

 # **Step 7: Using the Vuforia Spatial Toolbox App**

-- If you don&#39;t already have the Vuforia Spatial Toolbox App, download it from the App Store.
-Note: It is only available on iOS currently.
+- If you don&#39;t already have the Vuforia Spatial Toolbox App, download it from the App Store. **Note:** It is only available on iOS currently.

 <p align="center">
 <img src="Documentation-Images/VST-App.jpeg" width="351" height="620">